✓ Plan and book your perfect crossing – simple, fast, and reliable

 JW van Tilburg

-JW (Jan Willem) van Tilburg is one of the co-founders of FerryGoGo, has a passion for food, drink and travel.
+Jan Willem van Tilburg | Co-founder of FerryGoGo Jan Willem is co-founder of FerryGoGo and focuses strongly on research, editorial strategy and content development.
+His work includes ferry market analysis, fare research, route comparisons and travel guides built around practical traveller needs and first-hand travel experience.
 He loves exploring data and the history of the destinations featured on FerryGoGo, and he’s always curious about the population of each place.
 He’s also sailed many of the ferry routes between the UK and the continent himself; from Saint-Malo–Portsmouth to overnight crossings such as Portsmouth–Cherbourg and Newcastle–Amsterdam - so his guides are grounded in first-hand experience.

 We will be happy to hear your thoughts